 I have rope access experience, is there an option for direct entry into levels II or III?

-Direct entry is available to candidates who can show proof of their experience in rope access.
-The requirements for direct entry into Levels II and III are outlined in section 4.5 of our Certification Requirements for Rope Access Work.
-Please note that all documentation related to direct entry must be approved by the Evaluations Committee in advance of the session.
-Interested candidates should send all documentation in addition to a Direct Entry Candidate Pre-Approval Application via email to firstname.lastname@example.org for submission to the Committee no less than six weeks in advance of the scheduled evaluation session.
-Please note that a $125 Direct Entry Application Fee will be assessed at the time of submission.
+Direct entry or conversion is available to candidates who can show proof of their experience in rope access.
+The requirements for direct entry into Level II or conversion at Level III are outlined in our Certification Requirements for Rope Access Work found on the Public Documents page.
+Please note that all documentation related to direct entry and conversion must be approved by the Evaluations Committee in advance of the session.
+Interested candidates should send a Pre-Approval Application (Level III Application / Level II Application) along with supporting documentation via email to email@example.com no less than five weeks in advance of the scheduled evaluation session.
+Please note that a nonrefundable application fee will be assessed at the time of submission.
 This fee does not cover the certification processing cost assessed following the completion of a successful evaluation.